Hyundai Kia Airbag Light Staying On: Meaning, Causes, & Troubleshooting

-To read and clear the airbag light on your Hyundai, you will need an OBD II diagnostic scanner to retrieve airbag codes.
-Many Hyundai owners try to turn off the airbag light using a generic OBD-II code reader, but such scanners can't reset the light of Hyundai airbag.
+You will need an OBD II diagnostic scanner to retrieve airbag codes to read and clear the airbag light on your Hyundai.
+Many Hyundai owners try to turn off the airbag light using a generic OBD-II code reader, but such scanners can’t reset the light of the Hyundai airbag.

 Low Battery Voltage

-The airbag light may have turned on and stayed on after you jump start your Hyundai.
-This is typically caused due to the car battery being discharged and not providing the airbag module's necessary voltage to function properly.
+The airbag light may have turned on after you jump-start your Hyundai.
+This is typically caused due to the car battery being discharged and not providing the airbag module’s necessary voltage to function correctly.
 If the battery voltage drops below 9 volts, your Hyundai airbag light will come on and stay on until you clear the codes.

-When you scan the airbag module, you will get a fault code that states that the airbag control unit was detected under-voltage.
+When you scan the airbag module, you will get a fault code stating that the airbag control unit was detected under voltage.
 Make sure you replace your old battery (or fix any alternator problems).
 Otherwise, the airbag warning light will turn back on.

 Seat Belt Buckle Defective

-In certain Hyundai models, the seat belt buckle sensor wears out and eventually triggers the airbag warning light.
+The seat belt buckle sensor wears out in specific Hyundai models, eventually triggering the airbag warning light.

-This is because the microswitch inside the seat belt buckle wears out over time and eventually fails to function properly.
+The microswitch inside the seat belt buckle wears out over time and eventually fails to function correctly.
 The least expensive way to fix this problem is to replace the seat belt buckle.

 Side Impact Sensor